-The ETI returned to the school on 8 June 2018 to monitor and report on arrangements for safeguarding.
+The ETI returned to the school on 15 March 2019 to monitor and report on arrangements for safeguarding.

-The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding.
-Owing to action short of strike, the school did not provide evidence that the arrangements for safeguarding children reflect or reflect broadly the guidance from the Department of Education at the time of the inspection on 21 May 2018.
+The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding; owing to action short of strike, the school did not provide evidence that the arrangements for safeguarding reflect or reflect broadly the guidance from the Department of Education at the time of the inspection on 28 January 2019.

-During the follow-up visit, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school should continue to implement the appropriate planned review of policies and procedures to reflect current guidance and best practice.
+During the follow-up visit, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance issued by the Department of Education.

+The school needs to ensure that: